2020 Best Invention

 Yes, even the IRS has turned over a large number of its delinquent accounts to aggressive debt collectors.
 This is in the hope that they can capture at least a portion of what’s owed to them.
 Taxpayers who are delinquent can expect to hear from one of these agencies sooner or later.

-Having an account sent to collections is never a good thing for the borrower, especially when it comes to credit reporting.
-In most cases, the borrower’s credit score will drop when this happens, even if it’s the first time.
-And this negative item on their credit report will stay there for the next seven years.
+Having an account sent to collections is never a good thing, especially when it comes to credit reporting.
+In most cases, your credit score will drop when this happens, even if it’s the first time.
+And this negative item on your credit report will stay there for the next seven years

-About a third of a borrower’s credit score is based on their payment history.
-If the borrower has missed several payments and is chronically late, this can bring down their score substantially.
-With a lower score, it will be harder for the borrower to qualify for other types of loans or credit during that time, and they will be charged higher interest rates than other borrowers with higher credit scores.
+About a third of your credit score is based on your payment history.
+If you've missed several payments or are chronically late late payments, this can seriously hurt your score.
+Having a lower score makes it harder for you to qualify for other types of loans or credit.
+You'll also be charged higher interest rates than other borrowers with higher credit scores when you take out a loan or get a new credit card.

-There are also a few ways that borrowers can get a collection account off of their credit reports.
-First, check your credit reports to see whether the information recorded there is accurate.
-If it is not, then you have the right to dispute the information on the report.
-You can report the error to the credit bureaus and contest the facts stated on the report.
+If any information isn't accurate, you have the right to dispute it.
 The credit bureaus must usually respond within 30 days of the dispute being filed.
 If they do not, then that information can automatically be removed from your report.

 Read more Google reviews ⇾